Beacon Man Arrested by FBI | The Highlands Current

 William Joseph Pepe, 31, was arrested at 1 p.m. in the parking lot of a bank in White Plains, a law enforcement official told The New York Times and NBC News.
 He was scheduled to appear in federal court in White Plains on Wednesday (Jan.
 13) to answer to a criminal complaint filed two days earlier in the U.S. District Court for the District of Columbia that accused him of unlawful entry of a restricted building.

-The FBI and the Washington, D.C., police circulated a photo taken by news photographer of a man identified as Pepe standing in the Rotunda of the Capitol.
+The FBI and the Washington, D.C., police circulated a photo taken by a news photographer of a man identified as Pepe standing in the Rotunda of the Capitol.
 The man was among the rioters who pushed through barricades to occupy the building on Jan.
-6 while lawmakers attempted to count the electoral votes making Joe Biden the next president.
+6 while lawmakers attempted to count the electoral votes confirming Joe Biden as the next president.

 A phone number thought to belong to Pepe was disconnected, and no one answered the door at noon on Tuesday (Jan.
 12) at a south Beacon apartment where mail piled on the doorstep displayed his name.

-The acting U.S. attorney for the District of Columbia said on Monday that prosecutors will likely pursue charges against hundreds of others.
+Michael Sherwin, the acting U.S. attorney for the District of Columbia, said on Monday that prosecutors will likely pursue charges against hundreds of others.

 Pepe is a laborer in the mechanical department at the Metro-North train yard in Brewster and was identified from the photo by colleagues, the FBI said.